Now That's Cookin'!

 - Apply the minimum amount of lighter fluid (which contributes to air pollution) to ignite the charcoal.

-- Use lump brands of charcoal made from invasive trees species or harvested from sustainably managed forests over briquettes, as these may contain coal dust or other additives as binders.
+- Use lump brands of charcoal made from invasive trees species or harvested from sustainably managed forests instead of briquettes.
+Conventional briquettes may contain coal dust or other additives as binders.

 - Use a chimney starter to eliminate use of lighter fluid altogether.
 These metal cylinders are filled with charcoal and lit on fire using the aid of scrap paper at the bottom.
 Once the entire column of charcoal is lit, dump the charcoal onto your grill for a more eco-friendly barbeque.